keniets/kenietsmap/README.md

 - put .txt file with the description of the map in the map subfolder (/www/json/mapsubfolder)
 - perform "npm run build"  in terminal
-- Map items and its descriptions will be appear in the side-menu
+- Map items and its descriptions will be appeared in the side-menu

+To add some labels to a map, assemble all labels in labels.geojson and put into a map subfolder.
+Then run "npm run build" and use variable _labels in any place of your application.
+See Countries map for example in which _cities labels been added.

+To know country name do one click within its bounds